-Steve Danielson is currently working on a D.M.A. in Choral Conducting at the University of Washington under the mentorship of Dr. Geoffrey Boers.
-His research areas include Slovak choral music, improvisation in the choral classroom, and the folk songs of Carrie Grover.
-He earned his M.M. in Choral Conducting from the University of Memphis and a B.A. in voice from Brigham Young University.
-He spent 11 years directing choirs at Germantown High School in Germantown, TN.
+Dr. Steve Danielson recently completed a doctorate in Choral Conducting at the University of Washington under the mentorship of Dr. Geoffrey Boers and Dr. Giselle Wyers.
+His research areas include Slovak choral music, improvisation in the choral classroom, and choral folk music.
+His dissertation is entitled A Heritage of Songs: The Folk Songs Collection of Carrie Grover.
+He earned his M.M. in Choral Conducting from the University of Memphis in 2005 and a B.A. in Voice from Brigham Young University in 2002.
+He spent 11 years directing choirs and musical theater at Germantown High School in Germantown, Tennessee.

-Currently, Mr. Chang teaches orchestra in the Bellevue School District at Odle Middle School.
+Currently, Chase teaches orchestra in the Bellevue School District at Odle Middle School.
 Over his career, he has taught band, choir and orchestra to students in grades 4-12.
 In this time, he premiered a piece by nationally-acclaimed composer Richard Meyer, featured Bellevue High School in Carnegie Hall, and led his students to earn countless superior ratings and ranks.
-Because of his outstanding work, Mr. Chang is sought by his peers and is regularly employed as clinician, judge, and guest conductor around the Puget Sound.
+Because of his outstanding work, Chase is sought by his peers and is regularly employed as clinician, judge, and guest conductor around the Puget Sound.

 As a long-time member of the Washington Music Educator’s Association, he served as manager in five WMEA All-State/All-Northwest high school symphony groups.
-Mr. Chang was elected to serve as Orchestra Curriculum Officer of the Washington Music Educators Association, a position in which he currently serves.
+Chase was elected to serve as Orchestra Curriculum Officer of the Washington Music Educators Association, a position in which he currently serves.

-Mr. Chang held positions as the artistic director and principal conductor of the Issaquah Philharmonic Orchestra.
-As a performer, Mr. Chang was principal oboe position in the Puget Sound Symphony Orchestra.
+Chase held positions as the artistic director and principal conductor of the Issaquah Philharmonic Orchestra.
+As a performer, Chase was principal oboe position in the Puget Sound Symphony Orchestra.
 He currently resides in Renton with his wife, Christi, and three children.